aws-samples/sample-aws-modernization-with-superblocks/content/8_ModuleEight_NextSteps/_index.md

 - A production-ready frontend with dynamic visualizations
 - Modern architecture with powerful, scalable APIs
-- AI-powered insights using AWS Bedrock
+- AI-powered insights using Amazon Bedrock
 - Enterprise-grade security controls
 - A solid foundation for future growth